 Central Goldfields Shire residents living in residential areas are required to obtain a 'Permit to Burn' before burning off.

-Burning of your household or garden waste in the open or using a backyard incinerator is banned, year round.
+Burning of your household or garden waste in the open or using a backyard incinerator is banned year round without a permit.

 Unsure if your property is located within a residential area?

 Refer to the Permit to Burn Fact Sheets in your locality for clarification:

 Alternatively, you can reduce your fuel load and dispose of waste by: